Androz2091/minecraft-discord-bot/README.md

 * `port`: the port of your minecraft server (optional, you can delete the field).
 * `playersChannel`: the Discord ID of the voice channel that will show the number of players connected to your server.
 * `statusChannel`: the Discord ID of the voice channel that will show the status of your server.
-* `updateInterval`: the interval for the voice channel update.
+* `updateInterval`: the interval for the voice channel update. **Due to a recent Discord update, the interval should be smaller than 10 minutes**
 * `prefix`: the prefix of the bot for text commands.